fusionjs/fusionjs.github.io/documentation/docs/core-concepts/anatomy-of-a-request.md

 2. `StandalonePlugin`
 3. `SecondPlugin`

-> **Note**: The order of `FirstPlugin` and `StandalonePlugin` is not deterministic since both are not dependent on anything else.
-This is ok in our case though since we have no preference.
+This ordering occurs even though `SecondPlugin` was registered earlier than `FirstPlugin`.
+Under the hood, Fusion.js will process plugins in the order that they are registered unless they have a dependency on another plugin, in which case that plugin is processed first.
+This ensures that the dependency graph is fully resolved for each plugin.

 ### Server rendering

 After all plugins have run, the last task is to render out the current page on the server.
 This is **always** the last action that the server takes.
-This presents an opportunity for registered plugins to modify the HTML template if necessary to add/remove HTML elements while the request chain is processing.
+This presents an opportunity for registered plugins to modify the HTML template if necessary to add/remove HTML elements in any middleware.

 Finally, the server render will flush the page HTML onto the client.